Chichicastenango Travel Guide

 Chichicastenango hosts one of the biggest markets in Central America.
 You will find yourself surrounded by every type of handicrafts, fruits and vegetables, flowers and many other goods.
-Chichi's market is widely known and is the main attraction of Chichicastenango.
+Chichicastenango market is widely known and is the main attraction of Chichicastenango.

-Architectonical treasures and Ritual places
+Architectonical treasures and Ritual places in Chichicastenango

-Iglesia Santo Tomas
+Iglesia de Santo Tomas

-This 400 year old church is a representation of the colonial architecture.
+This 400 year old church in Chichicastenango is a representation of the colonial architecture.
 It is the main place where Mayan prayer leaders practice their rituals.
 Especially on Sundays, these "priests" burn incense and devote themselves to their ancestors.
 The 18 steps that lead you up to the entrance, stands for each month of the year of the Mayan calendar.